sgardn/faces/README.md

 * add a timer? keep track of points using that as well
 * log keystrokes? measure accuracy?
 * swap out flash messages for something sexy

+#### Bugs
+* Figure out why gulp needs a double tap on the save command to get styles to show up in the browser